The Program at a Glance (FAQs)

 Scholarship recipients with financial need may be eligible for limited travel scholarship funds to facilitate their attendance at Medicine X. In the application process, applicants complete both an application to a needs-blind, merit-based selection system as well as a separate financial assistance application.
 Applicants are tasked with determining and demonstrating their own financial need as evidenced by employment status, income, and other personal hardships.
 Financial need statements will be considered both for the awarding of full and partial scholarships and the awarding of travel scholarships.
 Financial need does not affect an applicant’s merit-based application.
 Historically, Medicine X has been able to meet the travel needs of every patient accepted into our program.
 Specifically, we have been able to provide awards for free travel to the conference for every participant who has demonstrated financial need.
 While we cannot guarantee we can continue to meet demand for such requests, we anticipate we will be able to do so based on the number of requests we have received from our participants in the past.

 ABOUT THE APPLICATION AND SELECTION PROCESS

 How can I apply for a Stanford Medicine X ePatient Scholarship?
-Please refer to our Program Overview for the deadlines for each track.
-Awards will be announced by the end of June 2017.
+Please complete an application for our ePatient program by November 1, 2018.
 Please sign up for the Medicine X email list to be notified when scholarship applications become available online.